-For complete details for International students, please refer to the Academic Information section under Scholastic Regulations titled "International Students (p.
-33)."
+For complete details for International students, please refer to the International Students (p.
+27) page under Academic Information.

 Special Students

 A limited number of qualified students may enroll in classes as special or non-degree students after completing an application form for that purpose and providing a transcript of college work.
 Such students normally would enroll for no more than two courses per term.
 No more than 25% of the courses required for a degree may be taken while enrolled under special student status.